forem/forem/docs/getting-started/workflow.md

 Use this:

-- to get commits from upsteam master into your branch
+- to get commits from upsteam main into your branch
-- to sync with latest changes from upsteam master before continuing with a new feature on your current branch
+- to sync with latest changes from upsteam main before continuing with a new feature on your current branch

 After you've fetched new commits from upstream, run `./bin/setup`, and it will